odp-aws-smn/documentation_wrf_det_en/source/General_information.md

 # General information

 The SMN-Arg operationally runs the high-resolution Weather Research and Forecasting (WRF) model for its main weather forecast activities.
 The version in use now is 4.0 and utilizes the dynamical kernel Advanced Research WRF (ARW) (<a href="https://www2.mmm.ucar.edu/wrf/users/docs/technote/v4_technote.pdf" target="_blank">Skamarock et al., 2019</a>).
-The model resolves convection explicitly with variable time step and was configured using the following parameterizations: <br />
+The model runs with explicitly resolved convection, variable time step and was configured using the following parameterizations: <br />

 - Microphysics: WSM6 (one momento - 6 classes)
 - Longwave radiation: RRTM